bisnad/MotionUtilities/MocapPlayer/README.md

 ### Summary

 The MocapPlayer is a simple Python-based software for playing motion capture data that has been recorded either in [BVH](https://en.wikipedia.org/wiki/Biovision_Hierarchy#:~:text=BioVision%20Hierarchy%20(BVH)%20is%20a,acquired%20by%20Motion%20Analysis%20Corporation.) or [FBX](https://en.wikipedia.org/wiki/FBX#:~:text=FBX%20(from%20Filmbox)%20is%20a,series%20of%20video%20game%20middleware.) format.
-While playing, it sends skeleton joint data in the form of local and global positions and local and global rotations via [OSC](https://en.wikipedia.org/wiki/Open_Sound_Control) to any destination address.
+While playing, the software sends skeleton joint data in the form of local and global positions and local and global rotations via [OSC](https://en.wikipedia.org/wiki/Open_Sound_Control) to any destination address.
 The software can also be remote controlled via OSC.

 ### Installation